lijianweizhuwei/CMPT886/project/index.md

 * Partitioned Instructions (hardware support)
 * ***Unpartitioned Operations With Correction Code***
 * ***Controlling Field Values***

+### Conclusion
+In our project, we focus on the operation implented in SWAR and try to find a near-optimal solution in LegalizeTypes Phase.

 ## Reference
 1. [Hybrid Type Legalization for a Sparse SIMD Instruction Set](https://github.com/lijianweizhuwei/CMPT886/blob/master/file/hybird.pdf)